Kreyu/data-table-bundle/docs/reference/configuration.md

 !!!
 Note

-    The cache subject providers are provided only, if the [symfony/security-bundle](https://symfony.com/doc/current/security.html) component is installed.
+    The persistence subject providers are provided only, if the [symfony/security-bundle](https://symfony.com/doc/current/security.html) component is installed.
     If the component is not installed, then default value equals null, meaning you'll have to specify a subject provider manually if you wish to use the persistence.